-Bookstore Credits are available each semester during the dates published on the website.
-A message will be sent to the studentís metrostate.edu email when the credit is calculated and ready for use.
+Bookstore credits are available each semester during the dates published on the website.

-Students are eligible for the Bookstore Credit program if they are enrolled in courses, degree-seeking, have authorized the University to place a book and supply charge on their student account, and do not have any active holds on their student account.
+Students are eligible for the Bookstore Credit Program if they are enrolled in courses, have authorized the university to place a book and supply charge on their student account, and do not have any active holds on their student account.

 Student may purchase textbooks and necessary supplies only.
 Supplies include, but are not limited to, study guides, supplemental texts, workbooks, notebooks, notepaper or pads, pens, pencils, art/drawing supplies and calculators.
 Items that cannot be purchased with bookstore credit include clothing, mugs, food, mass market books (unless designated as a course text) and other items not necessary for course work.